galastrostats/general/git-tutorial/05-branches.md

 [master b7ea33d] compromise version
 ```

-Finally, we can clean up.
+And finally we can clean up.
+(A nice feature of git is that it will warn you if you try to delete branches with changes that haven't yet been merged into master.)

 ```
 $ git branch -d dracula